bajamircea/bajamircea.github.io/_posts/2018-08-01-linear-find.markdown

 beginning to the value (if the iterator is `ForwardIterator`).

+# Non-homogeneous comparison

+In the example above we searched for `42` in a vector of `int`.
+The values in the container have the same type as the value we're looking for.
+That equality comparison is homogeneous.

+But there are cases where the value we're searching for is not of the same type as the values in the container (or the values pointed by the iterator, i.e. the value type of the container and/or iterator):

+{% highlight c++ linenos %}
+void foo(const std::vector<std::string>& v) {
+  auto it = algs::range::find(v, "bar");
+  if (it == v.end()) {
+    std::cout << "Not found\n";
+  }
+  else {
+    std::cout << "Found: " << *it << '\n';
+  }
+}
+{% endhighlight %}

+In the example above we're looking for a literal string in a vector of `std::string`.
+The reason this works is that there is an equality operator that allows comparing a `std::string` with a literal string.
+This equality comparison is heterogeneous.
+This is the meaning of the comment meant to describe the requirement that `T is equality comparable with ValueType(Range)`.

+This is the same idea as in the method `find` for a `std::set` which [was made a template function in C++14][n3465] to allow e.g. searching using a literal string in a `std::set<std::string>`.

 # Related algorithms

 - `find_if`, `find_if_not` (which take a predicate instead of a value)